 Nursing Home Abuse Cases We Investigate

-Unfortunately, there are many different types of abuse that occur within nursing homes.
+Unfortunately, there are many different types of elder abuse that occur within nursing homes.
 The types of cases we investigate most often include:

 - Physical abuse: Any intentional use of force against a nursing home resident that causes harm is considered physical abuse.

-- Emotional abuse: This type of abuse is intended to inflict mental anguish, distress, or fear on a nursing home resident.
+- Emotional abuse: This type of elder abuse is intended to inflict mental anguish, distress, or fear on a nursing home resident.

 - Sexual abuse: Any unwanted touching or sexual contact is considered sexual abuse.
 When a resident does not have the capacity to provide consent but there is sexual touching anyway, this is also considered sexual abuse.